 The Woodpecker tapestry is woven in one size: 47″x29″ US$265.
 See tapestry description below.

 To order: select quantity and click on the red Add to Cart button to enter the securely encrypted shopping cart.
-You can pay using Visa, Mastercard or PayPal, and then we’ll confirm receipt of your order.
+You can pay using Visa, Mastercard or American Express, and then we’ll confirm receipt of your order.

 William Morris wall tapestries